struthersdan/dotnet-ai-workshop/instructions/5_LanguageModels_Part2.md

 While this workshop demonstrates traditional function calling (also known as tool calling), the industry is rapidly moving toward standardized protocols like **Model Context Protocol (MCP)**.
 MCP provides a unified way for AI assistants to interact with external systems, making integrations more standardized and reusable across different AI platforms.

 > **Note:** MCP is a standardized protocol developed by Anthropic and adopted by the broader AI community.
 It enables AI assistants to securely connect to data sources, tools, and services in a consistent manner.
+Learn more at [modelcontextprotocol.io](https://modelcontextprotocol.io/) and explore the [official documentation](https://spec.modelcontextprotocol.io/).

+The official [C# SDK for Model Context Protocol](https://github.com/modelcontextprotocol/csharp-sdk) is available on GitHub and [NuGet](https://www.nuget.org/packages/ModelContextProtocol).

 ## Project setup